yugabyte/yugabyte-db/docs/content/preview/develop/quality-of-service/transaction-priority.md

 </ul>

 When using YugabyteDB with the [Fail-on-Conflict](../../../architecture/transactions/concurrency-control/#fail-on-conflict) concurrency control policy, higher priority transactions can abort lower priority transactions when conflicts occur.
-External applications may control the priority of individual transactions using the pair of session variables `yb_transaction_priority_lower_bound`, and `yb_transaction_priority_upper_bound`.
-A random number between the lower and upper bound is picked and used to compute a transaction priority for the transactions in that session as explained in detail in [Transaction Priorities](../../../architecture/transactions/transaction-priorities/).
-To view the transaction priority of the active transaction in current session, use the `yb_get_current_transaction_priority` function.
+External applications may control the priority of individual transactions using the YSQL parameters `yb_transaction_priority_lower_bound` and `yb_transaction_priority_upper_bound`.

+A random number between the lower and upper bound is picked and used to compute a transaction priority for the transactions in that session as explained in [Transaction Priorities](../../../architecture/transactions/transaction-priorities/).

 | Flag | Valid Range | Description |
 | :--- | :---------- | :---------- |
 | `yb_transaction_priority_lower_bound` | Any value between 0 and 1, lower than the upper bound | Minimum transaction priority for transactions run in this session |
 | `yb_transaction_priority_upper_bound` | Any value between 0 and 1, higher than the lower bound | Maximum transaction priority for transactions run in this session |

+To view the transaction priority of the active transaction in current session, use the `yb_get_current_transaction_priority` function.

 {{< note title="Note" >}}
 Currently, transaction priorities work in the following scenarios: